 What Do These Differences Mean for You?

-I'll be posting an in-depth breakdown of how to decide whether you should take the redesigned SAT or the ACT soon, but for now, here are the important takeaway points as you create a long term study plan.
+I've written an in-depth breakdown of how to decide whether you should take the redesigned SAT or the ACT here if you want to read through it, but for now, here are the important takeaway points as you create a long term study plan.

 Content Differences between the new SAT and ACT